leyao-daily/leyao-daily.github.io/_posts/2022-08-15-vpn-webauth-integration.md

 # Enable the notifications
 export ENABLENOTIFICATIONS=true

+# Currently Google Chrome, Firefox and Edge support notifications and automated VPN session renewal without meeding to keep this app opened.
+Safari requires the user to keep a tab open.
 ```

 ### Browser setup

 To enable notification, we should allow the permission to the `vpn-webauth` site, when we firstly login to the `vpn-webauth`, it will ask for the notification permission, and we should allow it.
 Or you can manually setup the notification allowed in browser. (eg. Chrome -> Settings -> Privacy and security -> Site settings -> Permissions -> Notifications)

+And when we login into the `vpn-webauth`, the session will be verified by two pre-configuration in `vpn-webauth`, the WEBSESSIONVALIDITY and VPNSESSIONVALIDITY, after registering or signing in, users will be shown a message inviting them to enable notifications for the app.
+If they accept, when they attempt to connect to the VPN without a valid web session, they will receive a notification letting them know that they need to sign in for the VPN connection to be authorized.
+Additionally, if their VPN session is expired (VPNSESSIONVALIDITY) but they still have a valid web session (WEBSESSIONVALIDITY), their next attempt to connect to the VPN will try to transparently ask the browser used to sign in to prove that it still holds a valid session and has the same source IP as the VPN connection attempt.
+If so, the VPN connection will be automatically allowed and a new VPN "session" created without any intervention.
+(The browser must be running even without this application opened).

 ---